robot-dreams/eop/notes.md

 How should we define equality for iterators?
 What's the motivation for having count_if accept (and return) an iterator, as opposed to an integer?
 What sort of copy semantics do we need to ensure for iterators?
+When would operations involving the identity element "be slow or require extra logic to implement"?

 ## Definitions